 Candidates applying for the scholarship must be a son, daughter, grandson, or granddaughter of, or sponsored by, a Beaver Chapter member in good standing as of May 1st of the year the application is submitted.
 Candidates must also reside within the geographic region covered by the Beaver Chapter.

 Two $1,000* scholarships will be awarded each year by the Oregon Beaver Chapter to the highest scoring applicant in each of the following categories:

-- Graduating high school senior or graduate equivalent (certified) that have been accepted by a junior college (2-year), four-year college, or university in any program.
+- Graduating high school senior or graduate equivalent (certified) that have been accepted by a junior college (2-year), four-year college, trade school, or university in any program.

-- Returning college student enrolled in any junior college, four-year college, or university in any undergraduate or graduate program.
+- Returning college student enrolled in any junior college, trade school, four-year college, or university in any undergraduate program.

 May 1st is the 2023 deadline for submission of the completed application and all supporting materials including transcripts.